leaemiliepradier/PlasForest/README.md

 # PlasForest
-A random forest classifier of contigs to identify contigs of plasmid origin in draft genomes
+A random forest classifier of contigs to identify contigs of plasmid origin in contig and scaffold genomes

 ## Dependencies
 - Python 3.6+